 - Optional: Glue the template onto a piece of thin cardboard or cardstock.
-I always use old cereal boxes or granola bar boxes instead of buying cardstock when I need thin cardboard as a base for making crafts or templates sturdy.
+I'm cheap *grin* so I always use old cereal boxes or granola bar boxes instead of buying cardstock when I need thin cardboard as a base for making crafts or templates sturdy.

 - Let dry.

-- Cut out the word matching templates, separating the jigsaw puzzle pieces.
+- Cut out the template, separating the jigsaw puzzle pieces.
 This may require the help of an adult or older child.
-I just use scissors, but an adult could also use an exacto knife (craft knife).

 - Mix together all of the pieces and allow the child to pull the pieces out and match the words with the picture clues.